 The threat of a section 49 notice being served can happen early on in a criminal investigation.
 It is important to seek legal advice should you receive a notice or the threat of one.
 Should you have any concerns about the imposition of a section 49 notice, please contact our team and we can arrange a confidential discussion as to how Olliers can assist you at this time.

-Contact Lily Grundy
+Article written by Lily Grundy